CleasbyCode/pdvzip/README.md

 You can also upload your PNG image to *some popular image hosting sites, such as [**Imgur**](https://imgur.com) and [**Postimages**](https://postimages.org), etc.
 *Not all image hosting sites are compatible.

+**Mobile Issue**: Sometimes when saving images from Twitter to a mobile, the file gets saved with a 'jpg' extension.
+Please note, the file has not been converted to a JPG.
+Lazy Twitter has just renamed the extension, so it is still the original PNG image with its embedded content.

 ## Accessing Arbitrary Data
 **Linux**
 Make sure image file has executable permissions.